 Comment and connect with prospects on the network of your choice.

 Send at least a few hyper personalized emails every day.

 Cold calling is always going to be beneficial, but you may not have the tools or the resources yet to make those efficient phone calls because you might have the wrong data set and then you're calling phone lines and wasting your time.

-Morgan: If you're a founder and trying to connect with people on LinkedIn, folks are going to accept you anyways, but if you personalize your message to each persona that you're going after, your response rate is going to be higher and your conversion rate is going to be higher.
+If you're a founder and trying to connect with people on LinkedIn, folks are going to accept you anyways, but if you personalize your message to each persona that you're going after, your response rate is going to be much higher and your conversion rate is going to be higher.

 Create value for prospects with your content, case studies and webinars.
 With prospecting you want to be able to tell a story and with the content that you read or produce, you're going to be able to tell that story.

 I send a personalized LinkedIn invitation every single time.
 It is our first touch point and it leads to higher responses on emails and higher reception on calls because they remember who I am.

 The personalization aspect is huge.
 It obviously helps that your title is a CEO or you are a founder or someone relatively high up at an established company.
 But at the end of the day, people are only willing to give you their time of day if they feel like you've done your research and that you can actually help them or provide some sort of business insight over a 15 minute conversation.

 So whatever it is that you can do to generate that message, that's what it is that you have to do to get the end results.

 GrowthGenius: What is a good prospecting cadence?
 How many touch points should a sales process have?